An updated version of the “Most Popular Searches” is here called: “Top Google Searches in 2012“

-In order to truly answer this question as effectively as possible, we’ve examined a number of online resources and even filtered out a bit of the top keywords list manually.
+To truly answer this question as effectively as possible, we’ve examined a number of online resources and even filtered out a bit of the top keywords list manually.
 Below, you’ll find how we put this “most popular searches” list together.
 Nevertheless, we spent a bit of time researching, editing and gathering enough sources to properly build a decent list for your curiosity.
 This is not version one.
 Very importantly, this list will also be edited and re-examined at later points.
 So, if you have any suggestions, edits or any other advice you would like to share in order to make this list more optimal, feel free to comment below.

 - Interestingly enough, surfers on the Internet don’t seem to be too excited about the exact phrase “world peace” garnering only an estimated 9900 global searches exactly, but “happiness” is a bit more popular at 135,000 searches/mo with just the term “peace” being even more popular at 201,000/mo and “love” dominating these three search keywords at 1,830,000 searches/mo.
 It’s no wonder why dating sites are even more popular on the list, is it just me or it has become quite casual to use dating sites?

 Let’s get to the “Most Popular Searches” list!

 **The following numbers are “exact” global searches from google’s adwords keyword tool

 |Rank||Keyword Term/Phrase||Searches on Google.com per month (Est)|

 - As you can see, users have become more “used to” searching for their most used websites instead of simply typing in the url.